MacLochlainns Weblog

 Add Image to a Comment

 How you add an image to a comment isn’t exactly what I’d call easy but it is straightforward.
-One of my students noted that a tip in Microsoft Office Excel 2007 Bible (a truly great book on Excel 2007) didn’t provide the magic to insert an image into a cell comment.
+One of my students noted that a tip in Microsoft Office Excel 2007 Bible (a truly good book on Excel 2007) didn’t provide the magic to insert an image into a cell comment.
+Updated this post and provided a new blog post that lets you add an image on Excel 2007, Excel 2010, and Excel 2011 with a VBA User-Defined Function (UDF).
+UDFs differ from VBA macros and you can find my Excel UDF Tutorial here.

 I’d have to say that it did but it didn’t.
 Basically, the general idea is there but a step of magic requires you to know something else.
 You need to place your cursor on the highlighted edge of an editable comment before right clicking to launch the context menu.
 If your cursor is on the text portion of the comment, the context menu operates differently.
 The Format Comment … menu choice launches a different set of options dependent on your location in an editable comment.